 Will Claiming The ERC Credit Automatically Trigger An IRS Audit?

 Claiming the ERC tax credit does not automatically trigger an audit from the IRS.
 While the ERC tax credit is resulting in thousands of audits, according to the IRS, legitimate claims from taxpayers who calculated the proper amount on their ERC refund likely will not see an audit.

 How Long Can The IRS Audit ERC Claims?

 The IRS typically has three years from the date a return is filed in order to audit the return and assess additional taxes or penalties.
 This mostly holds true for returns filed with the ERC, with the exception of quarterly returns filed in Q3 and Q4 of 2021.
 These returns have a five-year statute of limitations.

 It’s also important to note that there is no statute of limitations on the IRS investigating a false or fraudulent return filed in an attempt to evade taxes.

 What Do I Do If My ERC Refund Is Audited By The IRS?

-Getting audited by the IRS doesn’t mean you’ve done anything wrong.
-You’ll need to provide additional information and documentation to verify that you were eligible to receive the ERC and claimed the proper amount.
+Getting audited by the IRS doesn’t automatically mean you’ve done anything wrong or that you will certainly face audit fees.
+Receiving an audit does mean that you’ll need to provide additional information and documentation to verify that you were eligible to receive the ERC and claimed the proper amount.

 Here’s what you need to know if you are audited by the IRS for claiming the ERC.